delphicventurescode/mjolnir_poeto_book_series/README.md

 ## People

-Tech lead, project lead: Anand Manikutty.
+**Tech Lead & Project Lead:** Anand Manikutty
-- projects being pursued with the cooperation and assistance of Sankaran Manikutty, and contractors.
+Projects in this series are being pursued with the cooperation and assistance of Sankaran Manikutty, along with contributions from various contractors.
--

 ## Summary

 This repository contains information about the Mjolnir_Poeto book series.

 - Please note that not all software related to the Mjolnir_Poeto subproject or the broader Mjolnir project has been made publicly available.